w4n9r3ntru3/GRE-poller/README.md

 # GRE-poller

-A database (GUI work in progres) to store GRE vocabularies
+A database (GUI work in progress) to store GRE vocabularies